 For more on studying degree courses see our Study at Bangor section.

 You will have, on average, 6 hours of lectures per week and up to 6 hours of group seminars.
 You will also complete reading, research, library searches, project work, and preparation for presentations.
 Some modules involve project and/or small group work.
 Your dissertation involves research in the area of your choice.
-We have good links with Germany and Finland and you may spend up to one semester abroad.
+We have good links with universities in Germany, Finland, Denmarl, Spain and Poland, and you may spend up to one semester abroad.

 We use a variety of assessment methods, including coursework, examinations and the dissertation, which counts for 4 modules over 2 years of study.
 Some modules are wholly assessed by coursework.